Integralist/integralist.co.uk/content/posts/client-cert-authentication.md

 For the CSR I pretty much entered `.` (which means 'no value') for all details.
 The only exceptions were the `Common Name` field which I entered 'Mark McDonnell' (so I recognise it as the 'client') and the `Email Address` field, which I entered something like `mark@integralist.com` (as I want to parse out that email in my Ruby application)

+> [!NOTE]
-> Note: again I don't specify `-des3` in the command, as I don't want to generate a passphrase for the private key
+> again I don't specify `-des3` in the command, as I don't want to generate a passphrase for the private key

 Finally, I sign the client CSR using the CA certificate: